 Key Stage 2 (KS2)

-In 2016 a new assessment system was implemented for the first time.
-Instead of ‘levels’, children are now assessed as reaching Expected Standard (ES) or higher standard (HS).
+In 2016 a new assessment system was implemented for the first time in Key Stage 2.
+Children are now assessed as reaching Expected Standard (ES) or higher standard (HS).
 This assessment is used for all indicators of performance either as a combined result or separately for areas such as Reading, Writing or Maths.

 Vulnerable group difference

-Key Stage 4 (KS4) / GCSE
+Key Stage 4 (KS4)

-In 2016 the assessment arrangements for KS4 have changed.
-This means that for the majority of indicators it is not possible to look at trends.
-It is therefore important to consider Somerset’s performance against the national and regional attainment and achievement.
+In 2016 the assessment arrangements for KS4 changed, with further changes this year in 2017.
+There have been changes in headline measures, as well as the grading of English and Maths moving to a 9 point scale.
+These changes also mean that for the majority of indicators it is not possible to look at trends overtime and it is necessary to consider Somerset’s performance against the national and regional attainment and achievement.

-Higher performing groups in 2016 included: First Language not English, Black Caribbean, Other Asian, Black and African and Female.
-It is important to note that with the exception of females, these groups are very small in Somerset and are not statistically significant.
-Lower performing groups included those pupils with an Education, Health and Care Plan, Free School Meals (FSM), SEN support and ‘FSM in the last 6 years’, plus those that joined in Year 10 or 11.
+Lower performing groups in terms of Progress 8 include those pupils with an Education, Health and care Plan, students in receipt of Free School Meals (FSM), SEN support and FSM in the last 6 years and those that joined in Year 10 or 11.